The 2023 hike in Gran Canaria 🇪🇸

 Día Cero: Getting there and final preparations

-When April 7, 2023 was only there for about two hours, we left Eindhoven and the holiday officially started.
+When the day of April 7, 2023 had only been going for about two hours, we left Eindhoven and the holiday officially started.
 We took the plane from Schiphol, which brought us directly to sunny Gran Canaria.
 We arrived around 10 o'clock in the morning, local time, and took the bus to Las Palmas de Gran Canaria (which is very easy to do, just using the public transport planner on Google Maps).
 In the city of Las Palmas de Gran Canaria, we had booked a hotel to at least have a place to sleep for the first night.
 Before we could venture on our hike, there was one task to complete.
 In order to prepare the Adventure Food and make the instant coffee, we needed a gas canister for our mini stove (you cannot take these with you on a plane, obviously).

 Armed with Google Maps, money and hope, we searched the city for gas canisters.
 Our first target was an outdoor shop in the city center, which was closed.
-We did not take into account that literally everything was closed, because it was the Easter weekend - the hope started to fade.
+We did not take into account that literally everything was closed, because it was the Easter weekend: the hope started to fade.
 After visiting all the gas stations we could find in the area, we did not have any luck and went back to the hotel.
 The hotel owner, a very kind hippie-like figure, gave us some suggestions to try the next day.
 Let's hope for the best...

 Día Uno: The adventure starts

 The suggestions by the hotel owner unfortunately did not work out, and as we did not want to delay our trip, we gave up the search.
 We started the Gran-Tour from the bus stop of San Andrés (about 40 minutes by bus from the north of Las Palmas de Gran Canaria).
 We spotted a BP gas station nearby, and as a final attempt to get a gas canister, we went inside.
 No luck.
-In fact, throughout the whole holiday, we didn't see a single suitable gas canister (only ones that you need to poke through).
+In fact, throughout the whole holiday, we didn't see a single suitable gas canister (only ones you need to puncture).

 The hike started smoothly on a dirt road heading south in a desert-like landscape.
 The path gradually changed into a corridor enveloped by dense palm tree leaves on either side.
 Quickly, the leaves started forming a tunnel where I barely fit under.
 Despite the tire tracks on the path, it really felt like 'the wild'.
 After a while, we walked on a road which mainly seemed to be used by farmers, as on both sides there are plots of land with (what seem) orange trees and other crops.
 All of a sudden Kaya heard a very loud buzzing!
 A bee thought her bun of dark blonde hair resembled a flower...
 Panic in its most pure form!
 I tried to swat the bee away from her, which resulted in the bee being stuck under the shoulder pad of the backpack.
 Panic level 9000 - the bee was stinging her.
 In a split second, the backpack is off and I yoinked the bee off her back, which resulted in the bee following me.
 I ran away and manage to lose the bee.
 Somehow, the bee did not inject any venom as there was no reaction, luckily.
 With some remaining shivers down our spines, we continued the hike.
 This happened only...
 1.5 hours in.
 That sounds promising.

-Further down the asphalt road, we ended up on a main road, where we were trying to find out where we actually are.
+Further down the asphalt road, we ended up on a main road, where we were trying to find out where we actually were.
 On the other side of the valley, about as far from the intended destination as we already walked that day (it was around 17:00).
 We decided to hitch-hike, and directly the first car stopped to pick us up - island people are the best!
 The man brought us to Fontanada, a very small village with a single restaurant/hotel, which was luckily open.
 After some advanced communication (Duolingo Spanish, English and pointing), we managed to make our situation clear.
 We sat down in the restaurant (we were the only ones, because it was 18:00 in Spain) and ordered some local food.
 The waiter was an amazing fellow, who brought us some delicious food.
 He is a local, fond of hiking, and he gave us some very useful tips and tricks.
 He recommended an app called WikiLoc, which did have a correct map.
 He recommended us the correct trail such that we could get back to the planned route on the next day.
 So we were not completely lost.
 After we literally devoured our delicious meal, it was time to look for a place to sleep.
 Since there was no place to sleep in the hotel, our first night on our trip was going to be in the wild!
-Just outside of Fontana, very close by the trail, we found a perfect spot to put down our tent.
+Just outside of Fontanada, very close by the trail, we found a perfect spot to put down our tent.
 After checking whether our tent was visible from the road, which was not the case, it was time to go to sleep -- we deserved that!

 Click here for the vlog corresponding to this day.

-Día Dòs: Volcanic ascent with proper navigation
+Día Dos: Volcanic ascent with proper navigation

-We woke up at the wild camping spot, feeling very relaxed, as our alarm clock was a symphony of bird chants.
+We woke up at the wild camping spot, feeling very relaxed, as our alarm clock was a symphony of birdsong.
 It really makes you feel at one with nature (I know, this sounds... hippy-ish).
 We quickly cleaned up our tent for the second day of hiking.
-We feared a bit for what we would encounter because of the adventures of Día Uno (which, as you will find out, was unnecessary).
+We were a bit afraid of what we would encounter because of the adventures of Día Uno (which, as you will find out, was unnecessary).
 The tour started with a steep ascent (about 20%, i.e., 200 meters vertical for 1 km horizontal).
 Since we hadn't had breakfast when we woke up, we stopped halfway up the ascent to have breakfast with a view.
 The breakfast came, by the way, from the restaurant we visited the day before.
 We ordered the bread over there in Spanish (using Google Translate) and the waiter understood it!
 Once again proving that this was a golden guy.
 The trail we walked on was so much nicer than the day before, it truly felt like a blessing.
 Beautiful surroundings.
-Eventually, we entered more volcanic scenes, which, combined with the low-hanging clouds, made it mysteriously beautiful.
+Eventually, we entered more volcanic scenery, which, combined with the low-hanging clouds, made it mysteriously beautiful.
 After a steep ascent, we were rewarded with a very nice view of one of the larger craters on the volcanic island.

 We continued our way in the volcanic landscape.
 We in fact walked through the clouds, which made it also a bit chilly (next to being very mysterious).
 We also met the first fellow-backpacker, which was really strange in some way.
 The hiking trails in Gran Canaria were generally very quiet.
 Slowly, the trail led us into the forest, where we had lunch in an open spot.
 Since the clouds were still hanging low, the forest felt really magical - somehow the green was greener and the brown was browner.
 Beautiful!
 Hiking a few kilometers through the woods led us eventually to a parking lot next to a viewpoint, overlooking a huge valley.